Estimated reading time: 11 minutes

 I’m sure you watched videos online and wondered how did they make that cool transition or get that color tone?

 Video quality and clean editing can set you apart from a total amateur.
 That’s why it’s critical to have the best video tools to produce engaging content that keeps your viewers wanting to come back for more.

 In other words, if you are looking to increase your profit or get more viewers you need to start improving the quality of your videos.

 However, when it comes to selecting the right editor you might be puzzled by the variety of software options and features like color grading, multitrack editing, Multicam editing, motion tracking can make everything even more confusing.

 To help you out we put together this list with our top 10 best video editing tools for 2021 alongside their pros and cons.

 Price: Free 7-day trial and paid plans starting at $39.99

 If you are looking for the perfect video editor to start your vlogging journey Movavi is the way to go.
 Say you’ve never worked with video or are a YouTube blogger about to start a channel, you need an intuitive tool that makes the editing process easy and saves you time for the actual creative process.
-Some of its best features include video stabilizer (here’s the link to other video stabilizers on the market), option to create vertical videos, and prebuilt effects suited for people who are getting started.
+Some of its best features include a video stabilizer (here’s the link to other video stabilizers on the market), the option to create vertical videos, and prebuilt effects suited for people who are getting started.

 Movavi is entry-level software well suited for non-power users no matter the project size.
 It is easy to use, has a variety of filters, ready to use transitions.
 For those who’ve used Adobe Premiere Elements, you will see a lot of similarities in the layout.